 -Aldehyde chemicals are pumped in to stabilize molecules.

--CT scan is performed to validate CPA concentration.
+-CT scan is performed to validate that all tissue is preserved.

 This scan demonstrates the complexity of neurons.